 Data are obtained about how governments are organized, how many people they employ and payroll amounts, and the finances of governments.

-Finance and employment data are the same as in comparable annual surveys and include revenues, expenditures, debt, assets, number of employees (by full-time and part-time status), payroll, and benefits.
+Finance and employment data are the same as in comparable annual surveys and include revenues, expenditures, debt, assets, number of employees (by full-time and part-time status), payroll, and benefits for both state and local governments.

 Two federal statistical agencies–the Bureau of Economic Analysis and the Federal Reserve Board–use the data to measure the nation's economic and financial performance.
 State and local governments use the data to develop programs and budgets, assess financial conditions, and perform comparative analyses.